pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Ultimately, if you want to print the properties of the VPC, you can do so using one of two methods:

 - Use Pulumi's built in `export` function to export the resource as a stack output
-- Access individual properties using `apply`
+- Access individual properties of the resource using `apply`

 Let's examine the first method, using `export`.
 We can remove the print statement from our code and replace it with the following export statement: